 "This is my chosen son; listen to him"

-from time to time, Scripture will challenge us to take a moment to consider our destiny.
-As human beings who are subject to various self-imposed standards, we constantly ruminate over our destiny here on Earth, particularly and quite naturally through the prism of Earthly measures.
+Scripture will oftentimes challenge us to take a moment to consider our destiny.
+As human beings who are subject to various self-imposed standards, we tend to ruminate obsessively over our destiny here on Earth, particularly and quite naturally through the prism of Earthly measures.

-Jesus on the other hand is interested in matters far more.... shall we say, everlasting than plush corner offices, lamb skins and exclusive zip codes.
+Jesus on the other hand is interested in matters far more everlasting than plush corner offices, lambskins or exclusive zip codes.
 It's our eternal destiny that He asks us to consider.
 After all, an incredible invitation has been extended:

 "Come," says Jesus, "you who are blessed by my Father.
 Inherit the Kingdom prepared for you from the foundation of the world.".

-This passage provides us with a great opportunity to reflect upon how we may go about inheriting this Kingdom that has been so generously prepared for us.
+This passage provides us with an opportunity to reflect upon how we may go about inheriting this Kingdom that has been so generously prepared for us.
 As always though, we will need to shift our mindset and step away from the calendar-driven, black and white world that we are challenged to gracefully navigate and instead think eternally, for it is in fact eternity forcwhich we are made.

-So what better place to begin that in the beginning, where the Book of Genesis provides us with the origin of this sacred covenant:
+So what better place to begin than in the beginning, where the Book of Genesis provides us with the origin of this sacred covenant: